-Enrolling and Attending College just doesn’t happen, it takes planning, collaboration, and discipline.
+Enrolling in and attending college just doesn’t happen; it takes planning, collaboration, and discipline.
 Use this link to help plan out your 4 years at SRHS.

 Many students choose to attend a community college after high school such as the SRJC.
 These colleges offer certificate programs (2 years or less to complete), Associates Degrees (approx. 2 years to complete), and Associates Degrees for Transfer (2 years to complete and eligibility to transfer to a 4 year school to complete a bachelor's degree).

 The process to apply to college takes time and planning.
 Students looking to be A-G eligible and thus able to apply and be eligible to a four year college directly from SRHS, must fulfill certain criteria (see the A-G Requirements section).
-The criteria includes taking either the SAT (https://www.collegeboard.org/) or the ACT (http://www.act.org/).
-Some colleges and universities have gone test optional or test blind.
+The criteria may include taking either the SAT (https://www.collegeboard.org/) or the ACT (http://www.act.org/).
+However, many colleges and universities have gone test optional or test blind.
 See the PSAT/SAT/ACT section of the website for more information.